nextgis/docs_ngmobile/source/main.rst

 More information about geodata upload can be found in ":ref:`ngmobile_load_geodata`" section.

-Layer contextual menu depends on layer's type, whether it is Vector or raster.
-When you tap the Contextual menu button (item 5 in :numref:`ngmobile_layer_tree_pic`), contextual menue items pop up as shown by item 6 in :numref:`ngmobile_layer_tree_pic`
+Layer contextual menu depends on layer's type (whether it is vector or raster layer).
+When you tap the Contextual menu button (item 5 in :numref:`ngmobile_layer_tree_pic`) contextual menu items pop up as shown by item 6 in :numref:`ngmobile_layer_tree_pic`

 * Zoom to extent
 * Attributes